 Cannabis is most commonly consumed in the form of a flower, so many growers focus on getting high yields to increase profits.
 But some prefer to focus on the burgeoning concentrate market.
-Growing for concentrates is slightly different from growing for flowers because the ultimate goal is to have a plant that produces many trichomes, so that the flower is then processed.
+Growing for concentrates is slightly different than growing for flowers because the ultimate goal is to have a plant that produces a lot of trichomes, in order to have that flower processed.
 Trichomes are the glandular crystals that form on cannabis buds that contain cannabinoids and terpenes.
 They can also be referred to as resin, crystals or sugar.
 The cost of shipping the material to be processed for concentrates can be a financial deterrent for some growers, however, with rosin technology, many growers are now able to process their own concentrates for high-end oil.

-What makes a good plant for concentrates
+What makes it a good plant for concentrates

 To get a good concentrate, you need to start with a good flower.
 The best concentrates are extracted from a quality flower that produces bulbous trichome heads.